-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at 31 December 2020.
-Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The principal accounting policies applied in the preparation of these consolidated financial statements are set out below.
+These policies have been Basis of consolidation ved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if, and only if, the Group has: